3rd Noble Truth: Ceasing of Craving Stops Suffering!

 in this world is

-and seductive, and there this craving also ceases and progressively eliminates itself.
+and seductive, and there this craving also ceases, and is progressively

 Thinking of any sights, sounds, smells,

 world is attractive and tantalizing, there this craving ceases

 and fades off drop by drop.

 Prolonged pondering on certain sights, sounds, smells, tastes, tangibles

 diversity of mental objects in this world is attractive and enticing,